-KIDSCHOOL CURRICULUM GUIDE 2016-2017 Become part of our joyful community.
+KIDSCHOOL CURRICULUM GUIDE 2020-2021 Become part of our joyful community.

-Classes are held twice each month on Sundays from 2:45 to 5:15pm at 15 W. 86th Street in Manhattan.
-Membership in The City Congregation is necessary to enroll your child in KidSchool.
-You do not need to be a member to enroll in our Preschool.
+Classes are normally held twice each month, on Sundays from 2:45 to 5:15pm at SAJ 15 W. 86th Street in Manhattan.
+Because of the Covid Pandemic, this year, classes will meet outdoors during months when the weather permits, and otherwise virtually.
+Non-member families may enroll their children in KidSchool for the first year.
+To continue for a second year and beyond, membership is required.
+First year families with a child in the B'Mitzvah program must be members.
+You do not need to be a member to enroll children in our Preschool.
 Payment plans, reduced payment, and partial scholarships for tuition are available.
 For more information: